KOLOR

 High and low cut filters allow you to keep the frequency extremes under control.
 Boost with one of the main modules, and then cut with the filter section to experience unusual frequency curves and natural resonant boosts of the filters.

-Just like on the hardware, the frequency numbers on the filters correspond the point at which the filter reaches the maximum cut, and not where it starts.
+On the hardware unit that contributed the filter section, the frequency numbers on the filters correspond the point at which the filter reaches the maximum cut, and not where it starts.

 The filters introduce a resonant peak, which is highly musical.
 For example, boosting the bottom and lot, and cutting the lows at 40 Hz gives you a stunningly focused and hard-hitting bass.